-Everything you need to know about the Spanish ‘Golden Visa’ investment law offering qualified Spanish residency in return for investing in Spanish real estate.
-How to get Spanish residency as a non-EU national by investing in property in Spain.
-Request a free guide below.
+Everything you need to know about the Spanish ‘Golden Visa’ investment law offering qualified Spanish residency in return for investing in Spanish real estate

 In 2013 Spain introduced a law offering residency permits to non-EU nationals in return for an investment of €500,000 or more in Spanish property.
 This became popularly known as the Spanish ‘Golden Visa’ scheme.